FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/mubeyama-karuta.md

 The gameplay is the same as in the Okayama version, however, instead of aiming to form a line of face-down cards, players aim to place **all of their cards face-down**.
 So in this regard, it resembles Blackout Bingo more than it does regular Bingo.

 However, the interesting part of this game are the "yaku" poems.
-These are poems whose latter half of the poem contain specific words or phrases.
-They are considered powerful in this game, because they allow you to pass your face-up cards to another player, thereby increasing your chance of winning the game.
+These are poems whose latter half of the poem contain specific words or phrases (with exception of poems #1 and #100).
+They are considered powerful in this game, because they allow players to pass their Torifuda to other players.

 ### Yaku Poem Set 1 (pass to the right)
 "Yaku" poems in this set include those whose Torifuda contain the following key words: